5 Fun Historic Facts About the Stunning Cincinnati Club - McHale's Events and Catering Skip to main content

-5 Fun Historic Facts About the Stunning Cincinnati Club
+5 Historic Facts About the Stunning Cincinnati Club

 At McHale’s Events & Catering, we love a venue with rich history.
 There’s something incredibly special about tying the knot, celebrating a milestone birthday or creating new corporate partnerships in a space that has served as a new beginning for so many occasions over the years.
 This is why The Cincinnati Club is one of our favorite venues to cater in our area.